normcrandall/claudeskills/README.md

 ├── coding-standards.md          # From standards skill
 ├── prd.md                       # From PM skill
 ├── jira-mapping.json            # From JIRA skill (if used)
+├── test-coverage-report.md      # From SDET skill
+├── test-strategy.md             # From SDET skill
+├── test-maintenance.md          # From SDET skill
 ├── stories/                     # From PM or JIRA skill │   ├── 1.1.dark-mode-toggle.md
 │   ├── 1.2.theme-persistence.md